 - Click the program from the list you wish to open

-You can also open the Start menu and look through the All Programs area to locate the program listing here.
-Often you will find a folder called Microsoft Office and within that folder are the individual programs for you to access.
+You can also open the Start menu and scroll through the Programs area to locate the program listing here, they are in alphabetical order.
+Scroll to the M section to see the Microsoft Office programs listed.

 To see how to customise your start menu, see my post about how to Pin an application to the Start menu in Windows.